ricacostt/100-days-of-code/log.md

 **Today's Progress**: Consolidating basics of CSS (inline, internal & external), deeving selectors, properties % values.

-**Thoughts:** think about starting a first project to apply what I have learnt
+**Thoughts:** think about starting a first project to apply what I have learnt.